 Import Options (Append / Linked)

-The asset browser allows us three ways to import an asset into our scene.
-At the top and center of the asset browser is a drop-down box for import options.
-From here, we can choose three options: Link, Append and Append (Reuse Data).
+At the top of the asset browser is a drop-down box for import options.
+We can choose three options: Link, Append and Append (Reuse Data).

 Importing a linked object will directly link the object’s data from its original scene.
 We initially won’t be able to move or edit the object at all.
 To do so, we will have to add a library override.
 Using linked objects allows the object to be managed only from its original file.

 This can be useful when multiple people are working on a project.
 One person could be editing an object in one file and its changes will appear in the linked file.
-Multiple people working on objects from different files can be updated in the master project file (awesome!).

 Import Option: Append

 Appending an object into our scene creates a new copy of the object and its data.
-This object will not be connected to the original file at all.
+This object will not be connected to the original file.
 Each version of the object will also have its own data.
-So if we imported the same object into our scene twice, we could edit one of them without the changes affecting the other object.

 Import Option: Append (Reuse Data)

 If we imported the same object twice into our scene, editing one of the objects would change the other.
 The use of data with this method is more efficient rather than duplicating data unnecessarily.
-For most cases, this is the option I recommend.

 Miscellaneous Asset Browser Features